 Chocolate chip loaf cake tastes extra moist and is loaded with chocolate chips in each bite.
 This easy butter cake is manageable and convenient because it’s smaller and quicker than a traditional layer or sheet cake.
 There’s no complicated decorating required and each slice comes with a fudge-like chocolate peanut butter garnish on top.
 It’s fun to serve for a small special occasion like Mother’s Day, Father’s Day, Valentine’s Day, or whenever you want a treat alongside coffee, tea, or a tall glass of milk!

 Have you ever tasted an Entenmann’s or TastyKake style treat?
 You know those store-bought confections like breakfast pastries, donuts, donut holes, dessert cakes, etc?
-Well, we created a homemade version of those mass-produced treats.
+Well, I created a homemade version of those mass-produced treats.
 Completely not on purpose– the goal was to make a simple and scaled down chocolate chip cake, but tasting this brought us back to our childhood snacking on chocolate frosted donuts.